zlatozar/TigerLanguage/FrontEnd/Notes.md

 The steps below describe the calling convention used on most **MIPS** machines.

 Tip: Function calling conventions try to ensure to generate as few memory traffic as possible.

+#### Registers

+We know the location in the frame for _arguments_ and that _result_ is in `RV`.
+But how to proceed with registers?
+They are common for caller and the callee and the main task is to prevent them from **overwriting** each other's regiters.

+**Caller-saved** registers (volatile registers) are used to hold temporary quantities that need not be preserved across calls.
+For that reason, it is the caller's responsibility to push these registers onto the stack if it wants to restore this value after a procedure call.

+**Callee-saved** registers (non-volatile registers) are used to hold long-lived values that should be preserved across calls.
+When the caller makes a procedure call, it can expect that those registers will hold the same value after the callee returns, making it the _responsibility of the callee_ to save them and restore them before returning to the caller.
+Callee function should do some extra work.

+For example let say that we enter a function `f(int a)`.
+Function could use all registers for local variables to be operations fast.
+If there is call to another function `g()` all the register should be saved.
+When you call a function, you should assume that everything currently in your registers will be wiped out.
+This is overhead so it is good idea to define which one to save before call because they are needed after the `g()` returns.
+That's way register are divided.

 #### Immediately before the caller invokes the callee (function starts)